 A quorum of stockholders is necessary to hold a valid meeting.
 A quorum will be present if stockholders holding at least a majority of the outstanding shares of common stock entitled to vote are present at the Annual Meeting by virtual attendance or represented by proxy.
-On the Record Date, there were 5,843,203 shares of common stock outstanding and entitled to vote.
+On the Record Date, there were 11,228,606 shares of common stock outstanding and entitled to vote.
+Thus, the holders of 5,614,304 shares must be present by virtual attendance or represented by proxy at the Annual Meeting to have a quorum.